-- A second browser page opens requesting to sign in to your Zendesk account.
+- A second browser page opens, requesting you to sign in to your Zendesk account.
 Enter your login credentials.
 The page will close.

 - Click Save.

-To restrict access to the Jira Cloud app
+To restrict access to the Jira app in Zendesk Support

-- In Admin Center, click the Apps and integrations icon () in the sidebar, then select Apps > Zendesk Support apps.
+- In Admin Center, click Apps and integrations in the sidebar, then select Integrations > Integrations.